Fish Musubi

 1. Lightly grease and line an 8-inch square baking pan with parchment or plastic wrap.
 Ensure there is at least 2 inches of overhang on all sides.

 2. Cook rice as directed on the package.
 Let cool slightly or until easy to handle.
 Transfer and evenly spread the rice into the lined pan.
 Cover the surface of the rice with a piece of parchment paper or a piece of plastic wrap.
 Use another 8-inch square baking pan and firmly press down on the rice if available.
 Alternatively, use a flat-bottomed glass to smooth and compress the rice into an even layer.
-With the rice evenly pressed and covered, place into the fridge to firm up; 10 minutes.

-For the musubi sauce:
+For the Musubi Sauce

 1. In a small, heavy-bottomed saucepan combine soy sauce, brown sugar, maple syrup (or honey), rice wine vinegar, and sesame oil.
 Place over medium heat and simmer until reduced, thick, and glossy; about 10 minutes.
 Cover to keep warm and set aside.